DLR-OS/myInterpolator/README.md

 Frommholz, D.: *IMAGE INTERPOLATION ON THE CPU AND GPU USING LINE RUN  SEQUENCES*, ISPRS Ann.
 Photogramm.
 Remote Sens.
 Spatial Inf.
 Sci.,  V-2-2022, 53–60, https://doi.org/10.5194/isprs-annals-V-2-2022-53-2022,  2022.

+Since the publication of the paper, the following improvements have been incorporated into the source code:

+- Interpolation is now "in-place" discarding the dedicated output image.
+This improvement reduces the memory footprint to ~66% of the original implementation.
+When postprocessing (Gaussian smoothing with a separable filter) gets activated, a small memory overhead incurs which however will always be much less (< 1/32) than the amount of RAM previously occupied by the dedicated output bitmap.
+Runtime also decreases by ~10 ...
+20% due to simplifications in path tracing.

 ## 1. License

 MyInterpolator is Copyright (C) 2022  Dirk 'jtk' Frommholz, [DLR OS-SEC](https://www.dlr.de/os/en/desktopdefault.aspx/).